 "If travel is like love, it is, in the end, mostly because it's a heightened state of awareness, in which we are mindful, receptive, undimmed by familiarity and ready to be transformed.
-That is why the best trips, like the best love affairs, never really end." — Pico Iyer, "Why We Travel"
+That is why the best trips, like the best love affairs, never really end." — Pico Iyer, "Why I Travel"

 "No Reservations Cuba" with Anthony Bourdain

 In March 2011 author Peter Bjarkman appeared in the Havana episode of chef Anthony Bourdain's popular "No Reservations" — a regular Travel Channel feature aired for eight seasons.
 Bjarkman appears in three episode scenes — visiting a Havana little league championship baseball match with Tony, interpreting for Tony during a lively discussion of the Cuban national pastime with fans in Havana's historic Central Park, and attending a Cuban League game with Tony in historic Latin American Stadium.
 "No Reservations Cuba" first aired on July 11, 2011 and is now available as part of the "Anthony Bourdain No Reservations Collection 7" DVD (subtitled as "Forbidden Detour to Cuba and Beyond").
 Click below images for links to several episode sequences featuring Peter Bjarkman.

 ESPN "30 for 30" — "Brothers in Exile"

 This award-winning documentary by Mario Diaz debuted on ESPN "30 for 30" in November 2014 and relates the saga of Cuban half-brothers Livan and Orlando (El Duque) Hernandez who defected from their native island in the 1990s to seek fame, fortune and considerable acclaim in North America's Major Leagues.
 Peter Bjarkman appears as a feature "talking head" and Cuban baseball expert through this acclaimed film.
 Click the image to which the complete documentary film.